Environmental Services for Western Colorado and Eastern Utah

 PHASE I ENVIRONMENTAL SITE ASSESSMENT

-A Phase I Environmental Site Assessment, also known as a Phase I ESA, a Phase One Environmental, a Site Assessment, and some other variations, is the standard for evaluating the environmental liability associated with a real estate asset.
-Avant Environmental is expert at implementing the ASTM International Standard E 1527-13, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.
-This standard, which has been in existence for over 20 years and is periodically updated, defines the minimum requirements of an ESA.
+A Phase I Environmental Site Assessment, also known as a Phase I ESA, a Phase One Environmental, a Site Assessment, and other variations, is a specific standard for evaluating the environmental condition of and liability associated with a real estate asset.
+Avant Environmental Services is expert at implementing the ASTM International Standard E 1527-21, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.
+This standard, which has been in existence for 30 years and is periodically updated, defines the minimum requirements of an ESA.
 It must be performed by an “Environmental Professional” as defined in the Standard.
-If performed properly, a Phase 1 will meet the requirements of the EPA’s All Appropriate Inquiry (AAI) Standard referenced at 40 CFR Part 312 of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund law.
+If performed properly, a Phase I will meet the requirements of the EPA’s All Appropriate Inquiry (AAI) Standard referenced at 40 CFR Part 312 of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund law.
 AAI is the process of evaluating a property’s environmental conditions and assessing potential liability for any contamination.
-Every Phase I environmental site assessment conducted with EPA Brownfields Assessment Grant funds must be conducted in compliance with the AAI Final Rule.
-The AAI Final Rule provides that ASTM International Standard E1527-13 and E2247-16, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property are consistent with the requirements of the final rule and can be used to satisfy the statutory requirements for conducting AAI.
-AAI may be conducted in compliance with either of these ASTM standards to obtain protection from potential liability under CERCLA as an innocent landowner, a contiguous property owner, or a bona fide prospective purchaser.
+Every Phase I Environmental Site Assessment conducted with EPA Brownfields Assessment Grant funds must be conducted in compliance with the AAI Final Rule.
+The AAI Final Rule provides that ASTM International Standard E1527-21 and E2247-16, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property are consistent with the requirements of the final rule and can be used to satisfy the statutory requirements for conducting AAI and providing you with protection from liability.
+Avant Environmental Services has at times used both standards in preparing a Phase I ESA, for example a large ranch property with an attached commercial operation, or a large parcel adjacent to an urban area.
+Either of these ASTM standards meet the requirements of AAI and as such will provide the ESA user with protection from potential liability under CERCLA as an innocent landowner, a contiguous property owner, or a bona fide prospective purchaser.

 - Historical aerial photograph review